 How to Get Enough Protein on a Vegan Diet

 “Where do vegans get their protein?”
 Plant-based eaters hear this question all the time.
-Thankfully, there are plenty of vegan protein sources, and it’s not as hard to reach your protein goals without meat as you might think.
+Thankfully, there are plenty of vegan protein sources, and it’s not as hard as you might think to reach your protein goals without meat.

 You can reassure your well-intentioned loved ones that you won’t wither away by eating plants.
 “Protein can be found in almost all foods,” says Dina R. D’Alessandro, M.S., R.D.N., a Manhattan-based dietitian.